strawberry-graphql/strawberry-django/docs/guide/fields.md

     These new keywords should be used with caution, as they may inadvertently lead to exposure of unwanted data.
 Especially with `fields="__all__"` or `exclude`, sensitive model attributes may be included and made available in the schema without your awareness.

-`strawberry.django.type` includes two optional keyword fields to help you more easily populate fields from the Django model, `fields` and `exclude`.
+`strawberry.django.type` includes two optional keyword fields to help you populate fields from the Django model, `fields` and `exclude`.

 Valid values for `fields` are: